andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 ## Better alternative: session cookies

-Luckily, Remix provides an alternative way to communicate session feedback to the client.
-Instead of action data, we can use a session cookie and loader data!
+Luckily, Remix provides alternative ways to communicate session feedback to the client.
+I am a big fan of using a session cookie in combination with loader data!

 The [`flash` function](https://remix.run/docs/en/v1/utils/sessions#sessionflashkey-value) allows us to write something to the session cookie for one read only.

-We can easily write to the cookie in our `action` function using `flash` and immediately after that read from the cookie in a `loader` function - this will effectively remove the flashed data from the cookie already.
-We can redirect in our `action` function and return the session state as part of our loader data: win, win.
+We can write to the cookie in our `action` function using `flash`, **redirect** the user to any route, and in the following loader revalidation immediately read from the cookie in a `loader` function and return the session state from there.

-This allows us to:
+When using session cookies, we can redirect in our `action` function and return the session state as part of our loader data: win, win.

-- Use redirects to keep progressive enhancement in mind.
+## Conclusion

-- Display temporary ("flashing") action data via loader data.
+Using action data comes with hidden pitfalls.
+When used with the `Form` component, it breaks form reusability.
+When used with `useFetcher`, then we might created different branches in our application or break progressive enhancement altogether.
+I also think that using action data for form feedback is surprisingly complicated as there are many edge cases to consider.

-Now we can easily submit to resource routes, reuse our forms, and avoid some of the state and `useEffect` complexity when displaying session feedback to users.
+When used correctly, `useActionData` works jst fine and might be more convenient to implement than a session cookie.
+Like always, there are pros and cons to each approach.

-I love that Remix provides us with different tools to do the same things.
-If action data works for you, then please don't let this blog post bother you!
-I hope I was able to raise some concerns for why `useActionData` might not always be the best way to go when working on mutations.
+I hope I was able to raise some awareness of the potential pitfalls of `useActionData`!

 Cheers and happy coding!